OmarMohammedyossef/NTI_Project/README.md

 # School_Management_System
-This is a simple School Management System implemented in C.
+This is a simple School Management System implemented in C Based on Data Structures and algorithms (Linked-List).

 # Description
 This is a simple School Management System implemented in C.